January 11, 2017 Employer Registration is Open:

 Why should you attend a job fair?

-Job seekers are given an opportunity to make a positive connection when meeting with potential employers, in person.
+Job seekers are given an opportunity to make a positive connection when meeting with potential employers.

 - Dress Professionally- Business attire is strongly encouraged.
 Attending a job fair should be viewed no differently than walking into a scheduled job interview.
 First impressions speak volumes!